AdolfssonFredrik/AdventOfCode_1/README.md

-# :cocktail:

-#   Advent Of Code Day 1
+# :santa:  Advent Of Code Day 1 :santa:

 ---

-# Introduction
+# :snowflake: Introduction

 ---

 ### This is my solution to part one and part two of the advent of code day 1 problem

-:smiley: